zlig/masters-thesis/README.md

 * Presentation
 * Thesis

+## Research Process

+* Finding Relevant Information
+* Critically Evaluating Information
+* Looking for gaps, errors, inconsistencies, or area of improvement
+* Revisiting litterature to evaluate this
+* Identify research questions
+* Write a proposal
+* Design an approach to address the gap
+* Review findings
+* Continuous peer review
+* Publish paper(s)

 ## About

 A project and a thesis is a compilation of research that proves knowledge about the information learn throughout the master's program.